 Old romantic: Valentine’s Day games to play with your loved ones

 B.J. meets Anya after waking from a 14-year coma to find that she had been nursing him during his catatonic state.
 Sat in his wheelchair, amid a Nazi takeover of the Western world, B.J. falls in love.

 Wolfenstein demonstrates that sometimes love can pop up when you least expect it – even during a Nazi-ruled dystopia.

 World of Warcraft

 Many people have been questing their way through Azeroth since World of Warcraft launched in 2004.
 It’s a phenomenon that introduced a new opportunity to adventure with people from all over the world.
 Together, you can take down raid bosses, climb mountains, and swim oceans to slay underwater foes.

-Related: Try one of the best sex games on PC for the carnal side of love
+Related: Try the best sex games on PC for the carnal side of love

 Despite being a shared experience with thousands of people, World of Warcraft can still feel lonely, especially if you are playing it in your room by yourself.
 But introduce your partner to the game and it can become more fun and rewarding all round.
 Going through such an epic journey together can have a great effect on your relationship – if you have never played games together, try playing WoW with your significant other.
 It gives you plenty to talk about and, even when you cannot be by each other’s side, you can log in to the world of Azeroth and still have adventures together.

 World of Warcraft is the game that suggests couples who play together stay together.
 It doesn’t matter if you are storming the gates of Stormwind or gulping down a flagon of ale in the the Goldshire Inn, the best adventures are shared with the ones you love.